CON-In-A-Box/CIAB-Portal/README.md

 At present the most extensively fleshed out module.
 The goal is to have a pair of tools to help staff at a convention track and properly reward members who volunteer at the event.
 This includes a way for all staff at the event to enter hours for attendees of the event as well as a master terminal for the people in charge of the volunteer department to be able to track all those hours and give proper rewards to the attendees who have volunteered hours.

+* **Google Documents (modules/documents)**

+This module will allow you to hook up a google drive folder and have the contents of that drive displayed to all the ConCom members.
+This is very helpful in sharing minutes or reports with the rest of the staff.

 # First Steps

 For a fairly technical overview of process of getting an instance of the project setup look at [FirstSetup.md](FirstSetup.md).